tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

   you need to rely on your own ability to correct yourself.
   You need to develop a good listening ability before you start speaking.
 * Mistakes are bad because they [become habits](http://www.antimoon.com/how/mistakes-damage.htm).
+  When you first start learning a new language, you're going to make many mistakes when you try to speak.
-  If you make a mistake,
+  If you make a mistake once,
-  you are more likely to say the same construction the next time.
+  you are more likely to repeat the same construction the next time.
+  Repeating the same mistakes over and over turns them into ingrained habits that can be very hard to overcome later.

   Don't hope that a native speaker will correct your mistakes.
   Unless the other party didn't understand you at all, they are not going to point out where you're off.
   Even if you ask them to correct all your mistakes, there's no guarantee that you'll be able to apply the corrections.

-**Go through a silent period.**
+## Go through a silent period
-A very popular community guideline is to avoid speaking to anyone in Japanese for the first 1 or 2 years of learning.

-**Output comes naturally.**
+Avoid speaking in your target language until your speaking ability develops naturally.
+Typically,
+this occurs after doing AJATT for about a year.

+If you want to sound good,
+you'll still need to practice speaking.
+Immersion alone isn't enough to make you speak like a native.
+But as a beginner,
+it shouldn’t be your primary focus.

+## Output comes naturally

 Once you get a few thousand hours of input, your speaking ability is going to emerge gradually.
 Forcing it usually doesn't work.